Link Search Menu Expand Document

 Check a directory for malware only:

-elastio iscan --malware-only <path>
+elastio iscan --malware-only <local-path>

 Check a mount point for ransomware and malware: